Federal vaccine mandate FAQ

 Do employees have to wear masks?

 OSHA is requiring that unvaccinated employees wear face masks while at work.
 This mask mandate was set to begin on Dec.
 5 before implementation was suspended.
-It’s unclear if this date will be pushed back.
+The mask mandate for unvaccinated employees will now be implemented on January 10.

 Are the rules different for health care employers?